Wujidadi/PangTshiu/README.md

 Decrypts the input string using a private key.

+### Date

+Utility class for validating and parsing date-time strings.

+#### Date::ymdhis

+Validate a datetime string in 'Y-m-d H:i:s' format, including BCE years.

+#### Date::isLeapYear

+Determine if a year is a leap year.

+#### Date::isLegalDate

+Validate if a given date is legal.

+#### Date::isLegalTime

+Validate if a given time is legal.

+### Email

+Utility class handling email addresses.

+#### Email::match

+Validate the validity of an email address (as closely as possible to [RFC 5322](https://datatracker.ietf.org/doc/html/rfc5322) and [RFC 6531](https://datatracker.ietf.org/doc/html/rfc6531) standards).

 ### PrivateKey

 Utility class for handling key pairs of private and public keys.